-On my mind right now is the documentary I watched last night “Valley Uprising,” a film about dirtbag climbers (their words) in Yosemite Valley.
+On my mind right now is the documentary I watched last night called “Valley Uprising”.
+It’s a scenic film about dirtbag climbers (their words) in Yosemite Valley.
 These were people who pioneered the sport of climbing.
-They did so by not making climbing a sport or a job, but a vocation.
+They did so by not making climbing a job.
+Instead, considering it a vocation.
 The sport eventually emerged.
 The difference between a job and vocation is stark and important to understand.

 A vocation is something you are called to do.
 A job is something you have to do.
 I wrote about this in my previous post.
-David Brooks does a masterful job describing the distinction in his book, The Road To Character, which I read last month.
+David Brooks does a masterful job describing the distinction in, The Road To Character.

 I feel like, for the first time in a long time, I’ve found my vocation.
-I am a Coach.
-No one told me to become a Coach.
-I definitely didn’t have to become a Coach.
-After quitting my corporate job (voluntarily resigning on good terms, I didn’t flip any desks on the way out!) and backpacking / traveling for well over a year, I had the dubious problem of having too many options for what I could do for a job.
+I am a coach.
+No one told me to become a coach.
+I definitely didn’t have to become a coach.
+After quitting my corporate job (voluntarily!) and backpacking for well over a year, I had the dubious problem of having too many options for what I could do for a job.
 One of those options was having no job for a while.

 I felt a calling to coach.
-I knew too many people who stuck in dead-end lifestyles and didn’t know a way out of it.
-I also saw some who were burning out before their prime, thinking that hard work would get them unstuck (it doesn’t).
-I knew this based on what people confided in me, and what I saw with my own eyes and ears.
-I experienced all this myself making it all to real.
+I knew too many people stuck in dead-end lifestyles without a way out.
+I saw some who were burning out before their prime, thinking that hard work would get them unstuck.
+It doesn’t.
+I knew this based on what people confided in me, and what I saw with my own eyes.

 It’s not like my close or friends or family were supportive of my vocational choice either.
-To them, it seemed like I was throwing away a perfectly good career, hefty paycheck and experience set.
+To them, it seemed like I was throwing away a perfectly good career, hefty paycheck and skill-set.
 I had no shortage of people warning me of how hard it would be to run my own business.
-I had other friends nudging me back towards jobs at tech companies, enticing me with stories of “how good it is now that the management has changed” or “how cool a certain startup was and I should check it out”.
+I had other friends nudging me back towards jobs at tech companies, enticing me with stories of “how good it is now that the management has changed” or “how cool a certain startup was”.

-The crazy thing is, everyone was meaning well and wanting the best for me.
+The crazy thing is, everyone meant well and wanted the best for me.
 They just didn’t want to see me change!
-This taught me an important fact:
+This taught me an important truth:

-The people who know you best are the same people who don’t want to see you change.
+The people who care about you the most are often very people who don’t want to see you change.

 Therefore, I didn’t look for external confirmation of my decision.
 I focused on what I knew was best for myself.
-I even hired my own coach to help me navigate the process (a crucial step that reinforced in me the value coaches provide).
+I even hired a coach to help me navigate the process.
+This was a crucial step that reinforced in me the value coaches provide.

 Yesterday I met up with a new friend, someone who is at the crossroads of his successful career in the tech industry.
 In speaking with him about my decision to be a coach, I shared that it was the right decision based on my answers to two questions.
 I’ll share them with you now.
 Perhaps they will help you navigate your own career decision:

-- If I wasn’t doing what I was doing now, would I “opt-in” to this vocation and the lifestyle it affords?
+If I wasn’t doing what I was doing now, would I “opt-in” to it?

-- If I would make the same amount of money doing any job I could dream of, would I do what I’m doing right now?
+If I would make the same amount of money doing any job, would I do what I’m doing right now?

 For me, the answer to both of these is a resounding YES.